jjstoessel/Scribe2NeoScribe/README.md

 **Scribe2NeoScribe**

-This command line tool converts data files produced by John A. Stinson's SCRIBE software designed for encoding medieval music notation into a format compliant with the current Music Encoding Initiative Standard.
+This command line tool converts data files produced by John A. Stinson's SCRIBE software designed for encoding medieval music notation into a format compliant with the current Music Encoding Initiative Standard (http://music-encoding.org/documentation/guidelines2013).

 _Requirements_